rust-lang/rust/src/doc/guide.md

 main.exe  main.rs
 ```

-There are now two files: our source code, with the `.rs` extension, and the
+There are now two files: our source code and the executable (`main.exe` on
-executable (`main.exe` on Windows, `main` everywhere else)
+Windows, `main` everywhere else)

 ```{bash}
 $ ./main  # or main.exe on Windows